arkency/posts/posts/2024-02-06-completly-custom-zeitwerk-inflector.md

 ```

 The implementation above utilizes `Rails::Autoloader::Inflector` module.
 However, it prepends its `camelize`
-implementation with the one that first checks if the file path matches any unconventional rules.
+implementation with the one that first checks if the file path matches an unconventional rule.
 If it does, the method
-uses an unconventional inflection.
-If not, it falls back to the standard implementation.
+uses an non-standard inflection.
+If not, it falls back to the default implementation.

 ___
 I understand that the example of `Rest` and `REST` may seem contrived, but it serves to illustrate the point.
 In
-real-life scenarios, there may be more compelling reasons to provide a custom inflector, as we did on the project we
+real-life situations, there may be more convincing reasons to implement a custom inflector, just like we did on a
-were consulting some time ago.
+previous consulting project and it  proved to be very helpful.